 Let’s have a look at the Scan N Cut tools.
-There are a number of Brother produced tools that include two different cutting blades, a Brother pen holder and a Universal pen holder which will hold other brand pens.
+Many Brother Scan N Cut produced tools which include different cutting blades, a Brother pen holder, and a Universal pen holder that will hold other brand pens.
 Lots and lots of fun accessories to make your Scan N Cut more versatile and enable you to create magical projects.

 This post may contain some affiliate links for your convenience (which means if you make a purchase after clicking a link I may earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.

 Cutting tools for your Scan N Cut

 I will start this section by mentioning that there is more than one model of the Scan N Cut.
 I will cover the CM models and the DX models in this post.

 IMPORTANT: The blade holders are not backward compatible between the CM models and the DX models.
 The CM cutting tools have a manual adjustment and the DX has an auto sensor in the tool.
 The DX models will accept the CM blades in manual mode…not in the auto sensor selection.
 The CM and DX mats are also not interchangeable.

 Have a quick look here if you would like to find out a bit more information about the models.